About Absinthe Brasserie & Bar

 Bill Corbett, Executive Pastry Chef, The Absinthe Group

-Vanessa Harris, Director of Events and Marketing, The Absinthe Group
+Vanessa Harris, Director of Events, The Absinthe Group

 Ian Becker, Wine Director, The Absinthe Group